SergioGordillo/SergioGordillo/README.md

 ### :computer: Professional Experience

+Disclaimer for you, IT Recruiter/Developer: if you read my profile, you can think that I am a job hopper.
+It will be a pleasure to tell you the story about my recent changes of companies.
+Frontend Developer working currently on personal projects and ending up Lemoncoders Frontend Master Degree (https://lemoncode.net/master-frontend#inicio-banner).
+Open to new opportunities, specially interested in working abroad or in international projects.

+I have been working at Secuoyas as a Frontend Dev from April 2022 until August 2022.
+Working on the development and maintenance of a Griddo components library (https://www.youtube.com/watch?v=roIWf7iDDO0) adapted to a client.
-I am currently working at Secuoyas as a Frontend Dev.
-Technologies: Javascript, React, Gatsby, Styled Components, Storybook. <br>
+Technologies: Javascript, React, Styled Components, CSS, Storybook, Webpack. <br>

-I am also currently working on a side project during my free time with a little team: Mariner Valley.
-Technologies: React, Next.js, HTML, CSS, SASS, Node.js, Express.js.
-You will be able with Mariner Valley of checking out all the info of your favourite cryptocurrencies in just one dashboard: cryptocurrency price, breaking news... <br>

 I have been working until January 2022 as a Frontend Developer at Profile, working in a project of the insurance area, using Angular with a library of components of the client. <br>